SkyN9ne/RequireJS/README.md

 [Asynchronous Module](https://github.com/amdjs/amdjs-api/wiki/AMD)
 API.

-RequireJS uses plain script tags to load modules/files, so it should allow for easy debugging.
+RequireJS uses plain script tags to load modules / files, so it should allow for easy debugging.
 It can be used
 [simply to load existing JavaScript files](https://requirejs.org/docs/api.html#jsfiles), so you can add it to your existing project without having to re-write your